xiaokaizhou/dart-mcp/pkgs/dart_mcp/README.md

 implementations of methods, while others may just expose new methods that you can call.

-See the [client example](example/client.dart) for some basic example code, or the [workflow client](example/workflow_client.dart) for a more full featured client using Gemini to execute automated workflows.

 ### Connecting to Servers

 You can connect this client with STDIO servers using the